-• When displaying search results in the app, we need a different data set: name, description, and formatted and localized prices.
+• To have this search result displayed in the app, we need a different data set: name, description, and formatted and localized prices.

-So our interface (let's call it ISearchResult) is actually a composition of two other interfaces: IOrderParameters (an entity that allows for creating an order) and ISearchItemViewParameters (an abstract representation of the search result in the UI).
-This interface split should naturally lead us to additional questions:
+So our interface (let us call it ISearchResult) is actually a composition of two other interfaces: IOrderParameters (an entity that allows for creating an order) and ISearchItemViewParameters (some abstract representation of the search result in the UI).
+This interface split should automatically lead us to additional questions:

 - 1. How will we couple the former and the latter?
 Obviously, these two sub-interfaces are related: the machine-readable price must match the human-readable one, for example.
 This will naturally lead us to the "formatter" concept described in the "Strong Coupling and Related Problems" chapter. - 2.
-And what constitutes the "abstract representation of a search result in the UI"?
-Do we have other types of search?
-Should the ISearchItemViewParameters interface be a subtype of some even more general interface, or maybe a composition of several such interfaces?
+And what is the "abstract representation of the search result in the UI"?
+Do we have other kinds of search, should the ISearchItemViewParameters interface be a subtype of some even more general interface, or maybe a composition of several such ones?

-Replacing specific implementations with interfaces not only allows us to respond more clearly to many concerns that arise during the API design phase but also helps us outline many possible directions for API evolution.
-This approach should assist us in avoiding API inconsistency problems in the future.
+Replacing specific implementations with interfaces not only allows us to respond more clearly to many concerns that pop up during the API design phase but also helps us to outline many possible API evolution directions, which should help us in avoiding API inconsistency problems in the future.